ibm-cloud-docs/vmwaresolutions/archiref/vcs-openshift/vcs-openshift-intro.md

 # VMware vCenter Server and Red Hat OpenShift architecture overview
 {: #vcs-openshift-intro}

-The {{site.data.keyword.vmwaresolutions_full}} offering includes fully automated, rapid deployments of VMware vCenter Server.
+The {{site.data.keyword.vmwaresolutions_full}} offering includes fully automated, rapid deployments of VMware® vCenter Server®.
 This offering complements the on-premises infrastructure and allows existing and future workloads to run on {{site.data.keyword.cloud_notm}} without conversion by using the same tools, skills, and processes that are used on-premises.
-For more information, see [Virtualization for extending virtualized private cloud](https://www.ibm.com/cloud/architecture/architectures/virtualizationArchitecture){:external}.
+For more information, see [Virtualization for extending virtualized private cloud](https://www.ibm.com/cloud/architecture/architectures/virtualizationArchitecture){: external}.

-Red Hat OpenShift on {{site.data.keyword.vmwaresolutions_short}} provides the capability to deploy a Red Hat OpenShift cluster by using an automated deployment of the VMware Software Defined Data Center (SDDC) architecture.
-The Red Hat OpenShift Cluster on {{site.data.keyword.cloud_notm}} components are deployed as virtual machines (VM) or appliances by using VMware NSX software-defined networking.
+Red Hat® OpenShift® on {{site.data.keyword.vmwaresolutions_short}} provides the capability to deploy a Red Hat OpenShift Cluster by using an automated deployment of the VMware Software Defined Data Center (SDDC) architecture.
+The Red Hat OpenShift Cluster on {{site.data.keyword.cloud_notm}} components are deployed as virtual machines (VM) or appliances by using VMware NSX® software-defined networking.

 This reference architecture is for Red Hat OpenShift Clusters deployed on a vCenter Server instance.
 It provides the foundation for customers who are starting their application modernization journey to the {{site.data.keyword.cloud_notm}}.
 - **vCenter Server** - an offering from {{site.data.keyword.vmwaresolutions_short}} and is a VMware-based platform that is automatically provisioned on {{site.data.keyword.cloud_notm}}.